narula2000/narula2000/README.md

 ## I'm a Deverloper, Brother, Developer, and Learner!!

 - 🔭 I graduated from [MUIC](https://muic.mahidol.ac.th/eng/) in bachelor degree of Computer Science
-- 🌱 I’m currently learning Next.js and T3 stack ☸️
+- 🌱 I’m currently learning Django and Rust ☸️
 - 👯 I’m looking to collaborate
-- 🥅 2023 Goals: Build more projects, and grind on [Leetcode](https://leetcode.com/narula2000/)
+- 🥅 2024 Goals: Build more projects, and grind on [Leetcode](https://leetcode.com/narula2000/)
 - ⚡ Fun fact: I am a free diver and a golfer with 25 handicap
 - 📝 [Resume](https://raw.githubusercontent.com/narula2000/resume/main/resume.pdf): If you are interested!